jessepav/lacygoill-wiki-backup/admin/xdg.md

 A MIME type is a label used to identify a type of data.
 Programs use it to determine how to handle the data they receive.

-## What's `xdg-mime`?

-A command-line  tool to query  information about  mimetype handling, and  to add descriptions for new mimetypes.

 ## When should I change the mimetype of a file?

-When double-clicking  on a file,  or using `$  xdg-open`, doesn't open  the file with the desired program.
+When you double-click  on a file, or  use `$ xdg-open`, and it  doesn't open the file with the desired program.

 ## How to get the mimetype of a file?